 Enerflex Ltd. and Exterran Corporation Announce Shareholder Approval to Create a Premier Integrated Global Provider of Energy Infrastructure and Energy Transition Solutions

-/EIN News/ -- CALGARY, Alberta and HOUSTON, Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Enerflex Ltd. (TSX: EFX) ("Enerflex") and Exterran Corporation (NYSE: EXTN) ("Exterran"), are pleased to announce that they have received all necessary shareholder and stockholder approvals in connection with the pending acquisition of Exterran by Enerflex, to create a premier integrated global provider of energy infrastructure and energy transition solutions (the "Transaction").
+CALGARY, Alberta and HOUSTON, Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Enerflex Ltd. EFX ("Enerflex") and Exterran Corporation EXTN ("Exterran"), are pleased to announce that they have received all necessary shareholder and stockholder approvals in connection with the pending acquisition of Exterran by Enerflex, to create a premier integrated global provider of energy infrastructure and energy transition solutions (the "Transaction").
 The Transaction is expected to be completed on or about October 13, 2022, and is subject to the satisfaction of all closing conditions.

 On October 11, 2022, Enerflex held a special meeting of shareholders, whereby the resolution authorizing the issuance of Enerflex common shares to Exterran stockholders, pursuant to and in connection with the Transaction, was approved by approximately 80% of the votes cast, representing approximately 75% of the outstanding Enerflex common shares as of September 9, 2022.